yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/progress.md

 ## Detailed explanation

-After adding the ProgressBar component, drag a node with the `Sprite` component from the **Hierarchy** to the Bar Sprite attribute.
+After adding the ProgressBar component, drag a node with the `Sprite` component from the **Node Tree** to the Bar Sprite attribute.
 You can then control the display of the ProgressBar by dragging the progress sliding block.

 Bar Sprite could be its own node, child node or any node that comes with the `Sprite` component.
 Also, Bar Sprite can freely choose the Simple or
 Sliced rendering modes.